 In fact, I consider this current initiative by far and away the most interesting and exciting project I’ve worked on in my career.
 I’m getting older and to find myself at a company with the capabilities and potential that HERE represents is thrilling.

 I grew up in Minneapolis and earned a double major in physics and philosophy at the University of Minnesota.
-I’ve also taken graduate-level software engineering courses at Seattle University and I hold an Master’s of Fine Arts in visual arts from the Vermont College of Fine Arts.
+I’ve also taken graduate-level software engineering courses at Seattle University and I hold a Master of Fine Arts in visual arts from the Vermont College of Fine Arts.

 After my undergraduate work, I moved to Utah and spent a few years as a ski bum— an experience I’ve never regretted.
 Then I got a job at one of the first cell phone companies in the country, which involved installing the first cell system in Salt Lake City.

 During that time, I worked with a guy named Paul from Bell Labs who showed me the Unix shell that ran on the main computer for the telephone switching system.
 He taught me the basics of shell programming, which I then used to automate as much of my job as possible.
 This was my entry into software development.
 Over the years, I’ve worked for a number of small software companies, the latest of which was Medio, acquired by HERE in 2014.

 What are your hobbies and interests and how do you manage a work/life balance?